The Church of God (Charleston, Tennessee): Reorganization

 Upon the election of M. A. Tomlinson's successor that year, yet another schism occurred.
 One group within the Church of God of Prophecy, declared that the selection process was a departure from what had historically been perceived as "theocratic government" within the body's governing structure and procedure.

 In 1993, this group which at the time referred to themselves as "The Concerned" called for a "solemn assembly", borrowing an Old Testament term for corporate devotion to prayer to rhetorically emphasize its earnestness.
 The "solemn assembly" resulted in the formation of The Church of God.
 The church places particular emphasis upon the word The in its title as a statement of this reorganization, believing it is the singular exclusive embodiment of the New Testament Christian church.
 Robert J. Pruitt was chosen to be the new overseer, and he remained so until 2006, when age-related disability prompted his retirement.

 A meeting of TCOG's leadership during the summer of 2006 ended with the selection of Stephen Smith as the interim General Overseer to replace Pruitt.
 During the TCOG General Assembly of 2006, Smith was confirmed as the General Overseer.
 A faction within the church disagreed with how Smith was selected, and his rank of Bishop.
 As a result, this group withdrew and formed The Church of God under the leadership of Bishop James C. Nabors.

 In June 2015, Smith died, leaving the office of General Overseer vacant.
-A meeting of the presbytery unanimously chose Bishop Oscar Pimentel to serve as the Interim General Overseer until a more permanent selection could be made at the annual Genera Assembly.
+A meeting of the presbytery unanimously chose Bishop Oscar Pimentel to serve as the Interim General Overseer until a more permanent selection could be made at the annual General Assembly.
 In August, during the annual General Assembly, Pimentel was accepted unanimously by the membership present to serve in the office of General Overseer.